 - Describe the theoretical basis for the current methods used in statistical analysis

 - Methods of Assessment:

 - Instructor Consent:

 - Consent Note:

 Course intended for Biostatistics ScM and MHS candidates only; consent needed for anyone who is not a Biostatistics PhD, ScM, or MHS student.

 - Special Comments:

-Please note: This is the onsite section of a course that is also offered virtually.
+Please note: This is the virtual section of a course that is also offered onsite.
 Students will need to commit to the modality for which they register.